Title image featuring 5 care managers better supporting the whole person through various technologies.

 Customizing care programs and experiences for each member may sound like a heavy lift.
 But the right technology for your care team can make it an achievable goal.
 And offering a personalized approach will demonstrate your value to members up front.

-Care teams can personalize member experiences by adding members to multiple care programs.
+Care teams can personalize member experiences by adding members to multiple digital care programs.
 When care managers uncover an unmet need through a survey, they can enroll the member in a supplemental care program.
 Care managers can also recommend next steps that members can take to improve their health.

+Care managers can also recommend that members relevant articles or other resources that can help them make more informed health decisions.
 Wellframe’s digital care management solution, for example, includes a library of clinically reviewed articles on health and wellness.
 All of these articles are written at a 4th-grade reading level to improve accessibility.

 Digital care management can amplify whole-person support